 Clare looks down at a china cup.
 “You think well why doesn’t Laurience let him die…well I’ll tell you.
 Because I’m the only person who understands him.”
 Clare quickly retorts “I, understand him.”

 Clayton looks shocked and condescends to her, “You understand Laurience?”
 A sneer breaks his already sour expression. ” One day you’ll realize how little you do.”

-Mystery Scientist Sets Village Whispering – secret experiments in sinister manor house
+Mystery Scientist Sets Village Whispering – secret experiments in the sinister manor house

-Clare brings it to the breakfast table, starts to read it and a look of shock comes over her face, Clayton had just been remarking to Laurience that this was the first time he’s seen him take any interest in food since, he’s been there.
-Laurience tells him it’s the first times there’s been any.
+Clare brings it to the breakfast table and starts to read it and a look of shock comes over her face, Clayton had just been remarking to Laurience that this was the first time he’s seen him take any interest in food since, he’s been there.
+Laurience tells him it’s the first time there’s been any.

 Clayton brings the newspaper into the lab and says to Laurience, “This may amuse you” He accuses Clayton of telling the reporter all this, but Clayton denies it saying why should he do it.
 “How should I know, your mind is as twisted as your body!…don’t forget if I leave out just one injection”

 ” I don’t mind dying, but to be accused of saying this” He wheels himself away with indignation at his back.
 It is that female scientist who has come between them.

 End of the scene, Fade in.

 “A human brain…a brain like the one in here!”
 The Same color appearance, everything with one difference….the thoughts in the brain, the personality, the mind, are all missing”